zahoriea/WA-PCT-planning/resupplies.md

 #Resupplies#
 All resupply addresses are sourced from [HalfMile's PCT maps](https://www.pctmap.net/maps/).
-I am using [UPS Priority Mail Regional Rate Box B2](https://store.usps.com/store/browse/uspsProductDetailMultiSkuDropDown.jsp?productId=P_RRB_B2) for each of the following resupply shipments as recommended by [JohnZ](http://johnzahorian.com/).
+I used [UPS Priority Mail Regional Rate Box B2](https://store.usps.com/store/browse/uspsProductDetailMultiSkuDropDown.jsp?productId=P_RRB_B2) for each of the following resupply shipments as recommended by [JohnZ](http://johnzahorian.com/).
 It's a flat rate when shipping within the United States for up to 20lbs.

 You will hike 148.4 miles from the start of Section H until your first resupply at White Pass.